-This guideline applies to adult patients with suspected or confirmed DKA, who are admitted acutely unwell or become acutely unwell whilst in hospital or according to hyperglycaemia in//hyperglycaemia in//hyperglycaemia in//hyperglycaemia in//hyperglycaemia with Diabetes - including Decision Support Tool UHL Guideline Trust reference B27/2019 which is located in the Policies and Guidelines Library).
+This guideline applies to adult patients with suspected or confirmed DKA, who are admitted acutely unwell or become acutely unwell whilst in hospital or according to Hyperglycaemia in Adult Inpatients with Diabetes - including Decision Support Tool UHL Guideline Trust reference B27/2019 which is located in the Policies and Guidelines Library).
 Note: Any patient with covid-19 admitted acutely unwell should have blood glucose on admission.
 Check ketones in everybody with diabetes being admitted and in everybody with an admission glucose over 12 mmol/l.
 Diabetes Including Diabetic Ketoacidosis (DKA) and Hyperglycaemia - in Adult Inpatients with COVID-19 UHL Guideline Trust Reference B24/2020 which is also located in the Policies and Guidelines Library.